trek-view/basecamp/_posts/2021-08-20-metadata-exif-xmp-360-video-files-camm-camera-motion-metadata-spec.md

 At a minimum, CAMM requires latitude, longitude and altitude to be printed.

-However, much more verbose GPS information can be included, as is found in the CAMM track from the Pro2 (e.g. `GPSHorizontalAccuracy`).
+However, much more verbose GPS information can be included, as is found in the CAMM track from the Pro2 (e.g. `GPSHorizontalAccuracy`, not shown abve).

+**Track3 Summary**

 The rest of Track3 follows this format.
-Every 0.1s, 2 measurements for `AngularVelocity` and `Acceleration` are printed (20 per second), and every 1 second GPS information is printed.
+Every 0.01s, 6 measurements for `AngularVelocity` and `Acceleration` are printed (600 per second), and every 0.1 second GPS information is printed (10 per second).

-[As I discovered earlier this year](/blog/2020/gps-101), not all sensors on the device can sample at such a high rate.
+[As I discovered earlier this year](/blog/2020/gps-101), not all sensors can sample at such a high rate.
 For example, almost all mobile devices, including all Apple devices, receive GPS at the rate of 1Hz (1 GPS measurement a second).
-In such cases, software can be used estimate GPS position using other IMU measurements for subsecond GPS resolution.
+In such cases, software can be used estimate GPS position using other IMU measurements for subsecond GPS resolution (this can be done post-processing or on the camera itself).

 ## Help us Build Great Software